-"This application was signed in UK

-and the advice was given in Jordan"
+"This application was signed in UK and the advice was given in Jordan"

-And in Section 2 of the form titled Appointment of Investment adviser, in the space for 'Name of Investment Adviser Firm', "Caledonian International Associates" was written.
+And in section 2 of the form, in the space for 'Name of Investment Adviser Firm', "Caledonian International Associates" was written.
 The address for Caledonian was given as being in 'Santiago de Chile'.
-And Mr C from Caledonian had signed the space for 'Signature of Adviser' earlier, on 30 May 2012.
+And Mr C from Caledonian had signed the space for 'Signature of Adviser', earlier, on 7 February 2013.